SimpleDataLabsInc/prophecy-docs/docs/concepts/pipelines.md

 ![Pipeline list](img/pipeline/metadata_pipeline_list.png)

-If this list is empty, follow the instructions below to create a new one
+Follow the instructions below to create a new one

 ## Creating a Pipeline